 Suicide, assisted suicide and euthanasia are essentially desires of the flesh, not the Spirit.
 The desire to take one’s life or ask another person to end one’s life is motivated by pride (not wanting to be vulnerable and dependent on others), a desire to spare oneself future suffering, and an act of distrust in God the Father.
 Deciding that one has lived long enough is ‘playing God’ over one’s life, instead of having faith that God has a purpose for one’s remaining days.

 Christian Martyrs through the Ages

-Stephen is considered the first martyr (Acts 6:8 – 7:53).
-Many Christians have since died for their faith.
-These martyrs did not seek to die, but to be loyal to Christ.
+Stephen is called the first Christian martyr.
+Acts 6:8 – 7:53 Many Christians have since died for their faith.
+These martyrs did not seek to die, but only to be loyal to Christ.
 They refused to deny their faith, even when threatened with death.

 Knowing that one is likely to die is not the same as actively causing one’s death.
 A martyr’s death is not a suicide, because a martyr does not take the final action that ends their life.
 By definition, a martyr is killed by someone else, which means that martyr deaths fall into the category of murder.